Juras-Sick Park-Cast

 Welcome to the Juras-Sick Park-Cast podcast, the Jurassic Park podcast about Michael Crichton's 1990 novel Jurassic Park, and also not about that, too.

-In this episode, my terrific guest Matt Bufton joins to chat with me about:
+In this episode, my terrific guest Lindsey Kinsella joins the show to chat with me about:

 Plus dinosaur news about: